simple-registry/simple-registry/doc/configuration-reference.md

 - `rules` (list of string): A list of CEL policies that must be satisfied to _keep_ an image in the registry.

 Please refer to the [Retention Policies documentation](configure-retention-policies.md) for more information.

+### Immutable Tags

+Please refer to the [Immutable Tags documentation](configure-immutable-tags.md) for detailed configuration and usage information.

 ## Tracing (`observability.tracing`)